 Why you should care about the nursing program’s accreditation

-Nursing students who complete their studies at a non-accredited university will not be able to sit for the NCLEX.
-Therefore, they will face immense challenges in securing stable, well-paying jobs.
-Why?
-Because students who do not take the NCLEX are not eligible to work as Registered Nurses.
+Nursing students who complete their studies at a non-accredited university will not be able to sit for the NCLEX and are not eligible to become licensed in their state.

 The two nursing program accrediting organizations are,

 - The Accreditation Commission for Education in Nursing (ACEN)